-- Order of four LR1 newbuilding vessels In Apr'24, DIS signed a shipbuilding contract with Jiangsu New Yangzi Shipbuilding Co., China, for the purchase of two new LR1 product tanker vessels at a contract price of US\$ 55.4m each.
-These new very efficient vessels are expected to be delivered to d'Amico Tankers d.a.c. in September and November 2027, respectively. - In the same month, DIS signed a shipbuilding contract with Jiangsu New Yangzi Shipbuilding Co., China, for the purchase of two additional new LR1 product tanker vessels at a contract price of US\$ 56.2m each.
-These new very efficient vessels are expected to be delivered to d'Amico Tankers d.a.c. in July and December 2027, respectively. - Dividend distribution FY'23 In Mar'24, the Board of Directors of DIS proposed to the Annual General Shareholders' meeting to approve a dividend to be paid in cash of US\$ 30,007,114.24 (US\$ 25,506,047.10 net, after deducting the 15% applicable withholding tax), corresponding to US\$ 0.2114 net of withholding taxes, per issued and outstanding share (treasury shares are not entitled to dividends).
+• Order of four LR1 newbuilding vessels - In Apr'24, DIS signed a shipbuilding contract with Jiangsu New Yangzi Shipbuilding Co., China, for the purchase of two LR1 product tanker vessels at a contract price of US\$ 55.4m each.
+These new very efficient vessels are expected to be delivered to d'Amico Tankers d.a.c. in September and November 2027.

+In the same month, DIS signed a shipbuilding contract with the same yard, for the purchase of two additional new LR1 product tanker vessels at a contract price of US\$ 56.2m each, with deliveries planned for July and December 2027.

+- Dividend distribution In Mar'24, the Board of Directors of DIS proposed to the Annual General Shareholders' meeting to approve a dividend to be paid in cash of US\$ 30,007,114.24 (US\$ 25,506,047.10 net, after deducting the 15% applicable withholding tax), corresponding to US\$ 0.2114 net of withholding taxes, per issued and outstanding share (treasury shares are not entitled to dividends).
 In April'24, the Annual General Shareholders' meeting resolved the payment of the gross dividend in cash proposed by the Board of Directors.
 The payment of the above-mentioned dividend was made to the Shareholders on May 2nd, 2024, with related coupon n.
-7 detachment date (ex-date) on April 29th, 2024 and record date on April 30th, 2024. - DIS is well positioned to benefit from the current strong freight markets, which despite the uncertainties relating to a challenging and unusual economic environment, also because of the war in Ukraine and the disruptions in the Red Sea, should represent the beginning of a prolonged and sustainable recovery
+7 detachment date (ex-date) on April 29th, 2024 and record date on April 30th, 2024. - DIS is well positioned to benefit from the current strong freight markets, which despite the uncertainties relating to a challenging and unusual economic environment, also because of the war in Ukraine and the disruptions in the Red Sea, should represent the beginning of a prolonged and sustainable recovery.